thirdknife/thirdknife.github.io/_posts/2015-11-09-angularjs-reddit.md

 </div>
 ```

-and the Javascript part goes something like this
+and the app controller part goes something like this

 ```
 app.controller('pics', function($scope, $http) {